Elmer-Almeida/Elmer-Almeida/README.md

 - 👋 Hi, I’m @Elmer-Almeida
 - 👀 I’m interested in App and Web development.
-- 🌱 I’m at the end of my Software Development and Network Engineering program at Sheridan College.
+- 🌱 I’m at the end of the Software Development and Network Engineering program at Sheridan College.
 - 💞️ I’m looking to collaborate on interesting and exciting projects.
 - 📫 How to reach me?
 Send me an email at contact@elmeralmeida.dev